Delta Air Lines: Delta Sky Club

 Delta Sky Club is the branding name of Delta's airport lounges.
 Membership is available through an annual membership that can be purchased with either money or miles.
 International passengers travelling in Delta One class get free access.
 Membership can also be granted through top-level Delta status or by being an American Express cardholder with certain exceptions.
 As of January 2019, Delta no longer offered single-day passes.

 Originally, Delta's membership-based airport clubs were called Crown Room lounges, with Northwest's called WorldClubs.

 Exclusive Delta One Clubs for customers travelling in business class are slated to open at New York–Kennedy, Los Angeles, and Boston in 2024.

 In February 2024, Delta announced a new, more exclusive or premium level of Sky Club lounge aimed at high-spending travellers.
 The first would be at New York's John F. Kennedy International Airport, followed by those in Boston's Logan International Airport and Los Angeles International Airport later in the year.
 In addition to wellness areas, the lounge would offer a full-service brasserie and a marketplace influenced or assisted by a chef that would feature an open kitchen.
 The move represented a shift away from a standard offering to something closer to a unique experience for each airport and the city in which the lounge was located.

 SkyBonus

 On November 27, 2001, Delta Air Lines launched SkyBonus, a program aimed toward small-to-medium businesses spending between $5,000 and $500,000 annually on air travel.
 Businesses can earn points toward free travel and upgrades, as well as Sky Club memberships and SkyMiles Silver Medallion status.
 Points are earned on paid travel based on various fare amounts paid, booking codes, and place origin or destination.
-While enrolled businesses are able to earn points toward free travel, the travelling passenger is still eligible to earn SkyMiles during his or her travel.
+While enrolled businesses are able to earn points toward free travel, the travelling passenger is still eligible to earn SkyMiles during their travel.

 In early 2010, Delta Air Lines merged its SkyBonus program with Northwest's similar Biz Perks program.